ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/nixwizard/CVE-2018-15365](https://github.com/nixwizard/CVE-2018-15365) :  ![starts](https://img.shields.io/github/stars/nixwizard/CVE-2018-15365.svg) ![forks](https://img.shields.io/github/forks/nixwizard/CVE-2018-15365.svg)

 ## CVE-2018-15142
- Directory traversal in portal/import_template.php in versions of OpenEMR before 5.0.1.4 allows a remote attacker authenticated in the patient portal to execute arbitrary PHP code by writing a file with a PHP extension via the &quot;docid&quot; and &quot;content&quot; parameters and accessing it in the traversed directory.
+ Directory traversal in portal/import_template.php in versions of OpenEMR before 5.0.1.4 allows a remote attacker authenticated in the patient portal to execute arbitrary PHP code by writing a file with a PHP extension via the "docid" and "content" parameters and accessing it in the traversed directory.